quasoft/backgammonjs/docs/README.md

 > Fair gameplay that is as close to real game as possible

-- [ ] Use quality random generator to achieve
+- [ ] Use quality random generator

 -----